FuelLabs/sway-examples/nft/README.md

 ### 🛠️ 4.
 Build and Deploy contracts

 Now that you have the local node running you can build and deploy the contracts.
 This command will build the contracts, generate their ts types for the frontend, deploy the contracts, and set the owner of the NFT contract.

 ```sh
 pnpm fuels:run
 ```

+If you want to deploy to the testnet and interact with your contract, set `NEXT_PUBLIC_DAPP_ENVIRONMENT` to testnet in your `.env` file in the next step.

 ### 🪅 5.
 Create Pinata Account and get API Key

-Create a `.env` file based on the provided example in the `NFT/` directory
+Create a `.env` file based on the provided example in the `nft/` directory

 ```sh
 cp ./.env.example ./.env
 ```

 This app uses Pinata to store NFT image data.
 You can follow their [documentation](https://docs.pinata.cloud/account-management/api-keys) to get an api key and gateway url.
 Once you have an account set `PINATA_JWT` as the API key and `NEXT_PUBLIC_GATEWAY_URL` as your pinata gateway url in your `.env` file.

 ### 💻 6.
 Run Web App

 Now that you have your contract and its types you can start your frontend.